Emotional Consult

 Adjustment Disorder: How Stress and Change Affect Mental Health

 Adjustment disorder is a psychological condition that arises during a period of adaptation to a difficult life situation, following a stressful event or cultural shock.
-When a person changes their job, home, or school, leaves their parents, or returns to their homeland after a long stay abroad, they are exposed to greater stress, psychological burden, and the risk of interpersonal conflicts.
+When a person changes their job, home, or school, leaves their parents, or returns to their homeland after a long stay abroad, they are exposed to greater stress.
 The likelihood of finding themselves in the "land of Adjustment Disorder" becomes very real.
-This is a different place from the land of Depression, Stress, or Low Mood — even though many people fall into exactly this trap of confusion.

 How Does Adjustment Disorder Manifest?

-The anxieties arising from uncertainty about the future and the difficulty of orienting oneself in an unfamiliar situation can materialise physically — for example through headaches, stomach pain, nausea, chest tightening, or skin reactions — as a way for the body to "store" and "displace" psychic pain while the mind does not yet have the means to think about these experiences symbolically (Klein, 1946).
+The anxieties arising from uncertainty about the future can materialise physically — for example through headaches, stomach pain, nausea, chest tightening, or skin reactions — as a way for the body to "store" and "displace" psychic pain (Klein, 1946).

 "The emotions that the individual cannot contain and make sense of are 'placed' onto the body, and sometimes onto the objects and people around them."